 At Philadelphia import HipCityVeg, fast-food gets vegified -- and packed with flavor.
 The ingredients are 100% organic non-GMO and show up fresh every morning, and all of the kitchen scraps are composted at the end of the day, so you can feel extra good about a visit here.
 The menu puts a meat-free spin on popular fast food items like burgers, chicken sandwiches, and chicken nuggets.
 That's right, carnivores, there's more than just boring salads.
 You can dig into some tasty riffs on your favorite meat-based foods, like the crazy-good Crispy HipCity Ranch "chick’n" sandwich.

 Good food fast: that’s the impetus behind DC's Shouk, a Middle Eastern-inspired, vegetable-focused restaurant.
-All the dishes, from vegetable or legume-stuffed pitas to salads and soups, are plant-based.
-Even the labneh (a traditional Lebanese dairy spread) is made from fermented cashews.
-It’s a lot easier to eat food that’s good for you when it’s actually, you know, good food.
+All the dishes, from vegetable- or legume-stuffed pitas to polenta fries and beet salad, are plant-based.
+Even the labneh, a traditional Lebanese dairy spread, is made from fermented cashews.
+The counter-serve space might be conducive to a casual lunch, but tap wine and craft beer on the menu make it dinner-appropriate as well.

 Amsterdam Falafelshop slings everyones favorite deep-fried chickpea mash across Adams Morgan, and it's some of the best in the DC area.
 It comes with a big pile of fresh veggies wrapped up in a flatbread or in a bowl, and there's never even a slight ponderance over whether or not you should pair them with fries.
 They're Dutch-style, meaning they're thick cut, freshly fried for crunchy outside and light and fluffy insides.